QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 ```

 <blockquote class="spoiler">
-Remember that distance already raise an exception, don't do
+Remember that distance already raises an exception, don't do
 it twice!
 And don't forget the conversations.

 <pre><code class="language-ocaml"